aaron-grau/curic/react/projects/pokedex/README.md

       </section>
 ```

+Write a `handleSubmit` method as well that prevents the default event action and instead calls the `createPokemon` function from props.
+Make sure to pass this function to the `onSubmit` listener of the form.

+We want this form to appear when at the same root path as the `PokemonIndex`, but not at any further nested routes like the `PokemonDetail`.
+This is exactly what `IndexRoute` is for.
+Import it along with the rest of the React Router tools and pass it the `PokemonFormContainer`.

+**N.B.** There are a couple of tricky aspects to getting the form to work properly which will be great debugging practice.
+Use a `debugger` in your `postPokemon` function to ensure that you are always passing the correct parameters to your API.
+You may need to add a conditional to your update function as well.

+The final tricky parts of the Pokemon form are the redirect callback and error handling.

 ### Redirecting

 Once the posting is complete we want the application to redirect to the newly created pokemon.
 We need to wait because we need this pokemon's ID in order to push to that URL.
-Unfortunately this is one of the downfalls to implementing the react router separate from redux.
-We do not have the router as a part of our application state so instead we suggest using the slightly older way of implementing navigation: `import {hashHistory} from 'react-router';`
+Unfortunately this is one of the downfalls to implementing the react router separate from Redux.
+We do not have the router as a part of our application state, so instead we suggest using the slightly older way of implementing navigation: `import {hashHistory} from 'react-router';`

 This imports a reference to the `hashHistory` object that we can push directly to.
 Call `hashHistory.push` with the correct url inside of your `postPokemon` success callback.